rjacaac211/Predicting-Recipe-Site-Popularity/README.md

 - Prioritize high-impact categories like Vegetables and Potatoes for recipe recommendations.
 - Collect more data on underrepresented categories to improve model accuracy.
 - Continuously monitor and retrain the model with updated data.

+## Repository Contents
+The repository contains the following files:

+- `data/recipe_site_traffic_2212.csv`: The raw dataset used for this project.
+- `predicting_recipe_popularity.ipynb`: The Jupyter Notebook containing the code for data preprocessing, exploratory analysis, model training, and evaluation.
+- `Recipe-Popularity-Prediction-Report.pdf`: The final presentation summarizing the project, findings, and recommendations.

+These files collectively provide a comprehensive view of the project, from data analysis to actionable insights.